creditstxt/code-credit-license/text.mustache.md

 {{#license}}
 ## Purpose

-This license gives everyone as much permission to work with this software as possible, while protecting contributors from liability and requiring credit for their work.
+This license gives everyone as much permission to work with this software as possible, while protecting contributors from liability and requiring that they be credited.

 ## Acceptance